danish160/PowerBI-Embed-Angular/COMMON_ERRORS.md

 ---

-### Error: "Cannot POST /api/powerbi/embed-token"
+### Error: "Cannot GET /api/powerbi/workspaces" or similar

 **Symptoms:**
 - Backend running but endpoint not found
 - 404 or 405 error

 **Solutions:**
+- ✅ Verify backend is running: `cd be-node && npm start`
-- ✅ Verify route is defined in server.js: `app.post('/api/powerbi/embed-token'...)`
+- ✅ Check route is defined in `be-node/server.js`
 - ✅ Check for typos in URL path
 - ✅ Restart backend server
-- ✅ Ensure request uses POST method (not GET)
+- ✅ Check backend terminal for errors

 ---